 This page provides guidance to organisations that are looking for peers to review their work and to organisations that would like to nominate staff members to act as peer reviewers.
-It provides an overview of the peer review process, from start to finish, and concludes with some guiding principles of peer review.
-For more detailed information about using the Peer Matching Resource please see our step-by-step guide.
-If you are an individual who is interested in becoming a peer reviewer, see our separate guide Peer Review for Professionals.
+It also provides an overview of some guiding principles of peer review.
+For more detailed information about using the Peer Matching Resource please see our the relevant section in Creating an Evaluation guidance.
+If you are an individual who is interested in becoming a peer reviewer, see our separate guide (below) Peer Review for Professionals.

 If you have an event or project that you are planning to evaluate using the Impact & Insight Toolkit, you will need to identify and invite suitable peers to review the work.
 You need at least one peer reviewer per event; we normally recommend that you engage three to five peers.